federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 ## Building the Project

-Inside `catkin_ws` run:
+Step into `catkin_ws` and run:

 ```bash
 catkin_make
 ```

-Among the others, this will create folders `build` and `devel` - the latter containing `setup.bash`, which you may need to source in each new terminal window in order to run ROS-related commands.
+Among the others, this command will create folders `build` and `devel`, the latter containing the `setup.bash` script which you may need to source in each new terminal window in order to run ROS-related commands.

 ## Running the Project

-You would need multiple open terminals to run this project; later in Project 3, I will combine all these commands together in a single `.launch` file to minimize inconveniences.
+To run the project you would need multiple open terminals; later in Project 3, all commands will be added to a single `.launch` file to minimize inconveniences.

 ### First Terminal